A little bit of knowledge goes a long way in helping you to confidently order coffee like a pro outside of your usual drive-thru coffee shop.

-Espresso Is The Root Of Most Coffee Beverages
+A Shot Of Espresso Is The Root Of Most Coffee Beverages

 So, what’s espresso?
-Contrary to what many coffee lovers believe, it’s not the name of a coffee roast or a special coffee bean.
-Espresso can be made by fine-grinding any coffee bean.
-It’s typically made by grinding dark roasts for a more full-bodied consistency and flavor.
+Contrary to what many coffee lovers believe, it’s not the name of a coffee roast or special coffee beans.
+Fine-grinding any coffee bean can make espresso.

 The thick layer of golden foam that looks sort of like a caramel froth that’s floating on the top is a naturally occurring and aesthetically delightful bonus called crema.
 That’s spelled Mmmm.

 The crema should last for the entire length of your coffee session.
-If it dissipates sooner, it either wasn’t made properly or you likely lingered over it just a little too long.
+If it dissipates sooner, it either wasn’t made properly, or you likely lingered over it just a little too long.

 Americano – This consists of one or more shots of espresso poured into a cup and followed by filling the cup with hot water.
 Ordering by the number of shots lets you control the caffeine content and the intensity of the flavor.
-One shot Americano is as diluted as you can get it.
+One-shot Americano is as diluted as you can get it.

-Latte – In lieu of adding hot water to the espresso, warm milk is added.
+Latte – Instead of adding hot water to the espresso, warm milk is added.
 The ratio used more often is 3:1 – three parts milk to one part espresso.
 This provides the base for iced coffees and those made with flavored syrups.
 A Mocha, for instance, is basically a latte with chocolate syrup added.

 There are variations on this coffee beverage, depending on where you place an order.
-In some coffee houses, the macchiato is formed in the reverse order.
-A splash of hot, frothy milk is put into a cup and the espresso is added to ‘mark’ the milk!
+In some coffee houses, the macchiato is formed in reverse order.
+A splash of hot, frothy milk is put into a cup, and the espresso is added to ‘mark’ the milk!

 Cappuccino – If latte (espresso with warm milk) and macchiato (espresso with a touch of steamed milk) could mate, this would be the offspring.
 It starts with espresso in a cup, and it’s then filled with steamed milk.
 Look for a distinct frothy layer floating on the top.

 The milky foam is created by aerating milk with hot steam from a steam wand.
-It does more than make the coffee more attractive.
+It does more than making the coffee more attractive.
 It adds measurable nutritional value by releasing proteins from the milk.